 Applying to graduate

-Applications for Spring Graduation 2017 will open 1 July and close 9 August.
+Applications for Autumn Graduation 2018 will open 8 December and close early March.

 You can apply to graduate using Student Services Online.
 You will find the application form on the left-hand side of the self-service menu.
 Please allow 24 hours for the option to become available on Student Services Online after your degree status has been updated.

 If you become eligible to graduate during the application period, you will receive an email notifying you that you may apply to graduate.

 For questions about the online application form, contact the Student Support team.

 Request for Late Application to Graduate